Close Menu

 If you have good or excellent credit, consider a credit card with an interest-free introductory period.
 Paying off the entire balance before the promotional period ends means you won’t pay any interest on charges you incur.
 If you carry a balance from month to month, however, this form of financing could be costly.
 Interest will accrue, and your balance can grow quickly.

 “Good to excellent credit might get you approved, but lower income often means a smaller credit limit.
-Usually, these 0 APR offers last anywhere from 12 to 21 or more months, which gives you time to pay off the balance from a large expense or debt consolidation,” says Seychelle Thomas, Bankrate writer and Certified Financial Education Instructor.
+Usually, these 0 APR offers last anywhere from 12 to 21 or more months, which gives you time to pay off the balance from a large expense or debt consolidation,” says Seychelle Thomas, a former Bankrate writer and Certified Financial Education Instructor.

 “Before choosing this form of financing, it’s important to have a plan to pay it off before the introductory period ends and the regular APR kicks in.
 Otherwise, any remaining balance will start accruing interest — and usually at a higher rate than a personal loan,” Thomas advises.